timothynegron/what-i-learned-in-week-3/README.md

 Initialized empty Git repository in /Users/Documents/new-directory/.git/
 ```

-With the git init command, a folder named .git will be created in their computers storage.
+With the git init command, a folder named .git will be created in the computers storage.
+This is the local repository.
 In software development, a **repository** is a storage location for storing files with computer code and the different versions of that code.

 It is important for computer programmers to track code changes that are made over a period of time.
 This is because when new features are added to the code, it is possible to come across issues that cause the code to not function properly or at all.
 Saving different versions of that code allows computer programmers to not only start from scratch but possibly even identify what went wrong when adding a new feature.

-When a computer programmer wants to send new changes to their code to a Git server, they will first have to use the **git add** command.
+When a computer programmer wants to send new changes to their code to a Git server, the remote repository, they will first have to use the **git add** command.
 For example, on a terminal:

 ```shell
 a-directory-name$ git add main.js